madeyourday/SVG-Icon-Font-Generator/README.md

     php svg-icon-font-generator.phar create-font /path/to/svg/files your-font.svg

+The files should be named like this:
+* `arrow-up-x2191.svg` use the correct unicode symbol if possible
+* `magnifying-glass-xe000.svg` otherwise use the unicode "Private Use Area"
+* `key.svg` this file gets automatically mapped to a unicode "Private Use Area" symbol

+The list above generates the class names `icon-arrow-up`, `icon-magnifying-glass` and `icon-key`.

 ### Create a set of SVG files from a SVG font

     php svg-icon-font-generator.phar create-files your-font.svg /path/to/svg/files